pwrdrvr/lambda-throttling/README.md

-# AWS Lambda Throttling Test Tool
+# AWS Lambda CPU Throttling Test Tool

-This tool helps test and document AWS Lambda function throttling behavior.
-It allows you to understand how Lambda functions behave under different concurrency conditions and how throttling affects your application.
+This tool helps test and document AWS Lambda CPU throttling behavior at different memory levels.
+It deploys Lambda functions with various memory configurations and measures how CPU throttling affects execution.

 ## Background

-AWS Lambda has built-in concurrency limits that, when exceeded, cause throttling of function invocations.
+AWS Lambda allocates CPU power in proportion to the memory configured for the function.
+According to AWS:

+- At 1,769 MB, a function has the equivalent of 1 vCPU
+- Lower memory settings receive a proportional share of CPU time
+- For example, at 128 MB, a function receives roughly 7.2% (128/1,769) of a vCPU

 This tool helps to:

-1. Test the behavior of Lambda throttling in a controlled environment
+1. Measure actual CPU throttling pauses at different memory settings
+2. Visualize throttling patterns and ratios
-2. Measure the impact of throttling on function invocations
+3. Document the real-world impact of Lambda memory configuration on CPU-intensive tasks
-3. Document how throttling errors are returned to calling applications
-4. Test different retry strategies and their effectiveness

 ## Getting Started